FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 Using the "layout" attribute you can define a basic layout for the `ff-suggest-items`.

-Setting the **block** value results in a layout,in which all section child elements are displayed horizontally.
+Setting the **block** value results in a layout, in which all section child elements are displayed horizontally.

 Setting the **list** (default) value results in a layout, in which all